 6. Aklot Electric Acoustic Soprano Ukulele Review – Best Under $100

-- Acoustic & Electric : Aklot electric ukulele Installed 3 Band ( Bass,Middle,Treble ) Pre Amp,able to connect with speckers when you play it at stage and can tune the timbre according to your need.Also...
+- Acoustic & Electric: Aklot electric ukulele has been installed 3 Band (Bass,Middle,Treble) Pre-amp, allowing it to be connected with speckers when you play it at stage and can tune the timbre...

-- Stays in Tune: Comes with the 18:1 geared tuner machine and Aquila sting, makes the electric ukulele keep in tune when the string settled down, we pre-tuned every ukulele before shipping out to ensure...
+- Stays in Tune: Comes with the 18:1 geared tuner machine and Aquila string, it makes the electric ukulele keep in tune better when the string is settled down, we pre-tuned every ukulele before shipping...

-- Solid Mahogany: The best features of a solid material electric ukulele is that under the same conditions，compared With the Laminated wood ukulele，natural solid mahogany wood is more natural and...
+- Solid Mahogany: The best features of a solid material electric ukulele is that under the same condition, compared with Laminated wood ukulele, natural solid mahogany wood is more natural and compact,...

 Yes, that’s right, an electric ukulele for under $100.
 Quite a lot under $100, actually.
 You can thank me later.
 Just kidding.
 I wanted to include a really affordable ukulele in this list but, I have to say, it was a struggle.
 On the one hand, I wanted affordable but on the other, I wanted a really great sounding instrument but, eventually, I found both in this Aklot uke.